NatnaelAbebe19/rotate_left-in-c-/README.md

-Here’s a more descriptive version of the README for your C++ project:

----

 # Array Left Rotation in C++

 This repository contains a **C++ program** designed to rotate an array to the left by a specified number of positions.
 Array rotation is a common operation used in various programming challenges and real-world applications, such as data manipulation, circular queues, and cyclic operations.